 So, what exactly is a Hammam?
 First, you sit in a sauna to open up your pores.
 Next you are lathered up with a black mud like paste and then vigorously scrub down to remove all your dead skin.
 Finally, you are immersed in cold water for a shocking finish.
 The end result is baby smooth skin.

-Fes Travel: How To Get To Fes, Morocco
+How To Get To Fes, Morocco (Bus, Train, Flying)

-From Marrakesh, you can take the train or bus to Fes.
-It’s a long journey but worth it if you have the time.
 If you are short on time, consider flying to Fes.
-While you might pay a little more, flying does save time!
+While you might pay a little more than a bus or train ticket, flying may save you time!

 For The Budget Conscious: Dar Borj is a cozy family run Dar located in the medina and a few minutes walk from The Blue Gate.
 With an unbelievable rooftop terrace, enjoy some mint tea and watch the sunset over the media.